hmcts/probate-back-office/src/test/resources/expectedConfirmationBodyWithAllCombinationsAndMultiples.md

 If using recorded delivery, send to:

-High Court of Justice England and Wales,
-Principal Registry of the Family Division,
+Principal Registry of the Family Division (PRFD), HMCTS Probate,
-Manchester Civil Justice Centre,
-Ground Floor,
-1 Bridge Street West,
-PO Box 4240,
+PO Box 12625,
-Manchester,
-M60 1WJ
+Harlow,
+CM20 9QE

 Or by DX to: 701990
 What happens next